demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 ### opencti-marking-definition-list
 ***
-Get list of all marking definitions.
+Get a list of all marking definitions.

 #### Base Command